FelixSelter/JEnv-for-Windows/README.md

  *jenv list*
  Example: jenv list

+ 5) **Remove an exsiting JDK from the JEnv list**
+ *jenv remove `<name>`*
+ Example: jenv remove jdk15

 ## Installation

  1. Download the jenv.bat and the jenv.ps1 file.
 You can inspect it with rightmouse edit to see if its malicious

  2. Put it into a folder which is in your path so it can be called by the command line.

  3. Now you can add your different java versions and swap between them.